This page describes a few of the service and outreach activities I have been involved in. A more complete list can be found on my curriculum vitae.

 More formally, I am currently the course coordinator for Introductory Statistics (MAT 102) at Niagara University and also coordinate the scheduling of the math department's common final exams.
-I was the chair of our search committee during the 2019-2020 academic year that hired two colleagues.
+I was the chair of our search committee during the 2019-2020 and 2020-2021 academic years.

-Beyond the department, I served on Niagara University's Academic Senate from 2018 to 2020.
-I am currently a member of the Senate Academic Policy Committee and was previously a member of the Senate Academic Standards, Planning, and Support Services Committee.
+Beyond the department, I served on Niagara University's Academic Senate since 2018.
+I am currently a member of the Senate Standards and Reporting Committee and was previously a member of the Senate Academic Policy Committee and the Senate Academic Standards, Planning, and Support Services Committee.
 I was also part of a team that revised the internal grant programs offered by the Niagara University Research Council.